-5.7 Ground motion prediction equations (GMPEs) specify the median value of vibratory ground motion amplitude based on a limited number of explanatory variables such as earthquake magnitude, distance, style of faulting, geometry, and site conditions.
+5.7 Ground motion prediction equations (GMPEs) specify the median value of vibratory ground motion amplitude based on a limited number of explanatory variables such as earthquake magnitude, distance from rupture plane (with respect to the site), site conditions, and style of faulting.
 The model may be in the form of an equation or a table.
-Even for models that are primarily based on empirical data, simulation results are often used to provide constraints on scaling behaviour for magnitudes, distances or geometries that are not well-represented in the existing databases.
+Even for models that are primarily based on empirical data, simulation results are often used to provide constraints on scaling behaviour for magnitudes, distances, or rupture plane that are not well-represented in the existing databases.
 Typically, a set of GMPEs are selected and used for performing the seismic hazard analysis.

-5.8 The selection of the set of appropriate GMPEs should be based on their consistency with the seismotectonic conditions and with the output parameters needed for the seismic hazard analysis recommended in Section 10.
-The range of magnitudes, distances and other parameters for which the GMPE is valid should be checked.
+5.8 The selection of the set of appropriate GMPEs should be based on their consistency with the seismotectonic conditions and with the output parameters needed for the seismic hazard assessment recommended in Section 10.
+The range of magnitudes, distances, and other parameters for which the GMPE is valid should be checked.